 – The Educational System of an Empire, Hikaru Fujii, 2016, 21 mins

 – Daytime, Yuichiro Tamura, 2017, 2:50 mins

 Total runtime: 61 mins.
 Suitable for 18+.
-Bodyscapes has been curated by Moritz Cheung, videoclub’s curator, and is supported by Daiwa Anglo-Japanese Foundation and Arts Council England.
+Bodyscapes was curated by Moritz Cheung, Videoclub’s curator, and is supported by Daiwa Anglo-Japanese Foundation and Arts Council England.